braydenc303/GitTutorial/README.md

 ## Merge conflicts on purpose: A Tutorial, and Best Practices For Git Workflow

+  >When following these instructions, the lines that do not begin with an uppercase letter are to be typed into the command line.
+Of course, you will want to substitute the name of your branch wherever you see branch-name.

 1. On the Github website, create a new repository called merge-conflict and clone it to your computer.

 2. Create an index.html file that looks like this: